bishopwm/miroFullstackSample/README.md

 5. Go to your developer team, and open your boards.
 6. Click on the plus icon from the bottom section of your left sidebar.
 If you hover over it, it will say More apps.
-7. Search for your app `Webhook Manager` or whatever you chose to name it.
+7. Search for your app `Connect Firebase` or whatever you chose to name it.
 Click on your app to use it, as shown in the video below.

 # 🗂️ Folder structure <a name="folder"></a>

 ```
 .
-├── pages
+├── src
-│  └── api <-- Directory that contains files for auth and redirect, as well as webhook configuration
-│  └── _app.tsx
-│  └── _document.tsx
+│  └── assets
+│  └── App.js <-- The main app.
+Contains logic for configuring the Firebase instance and pushing template details to Firebase.
-│  └── index.tsx <-- Main app file
+│      index.js <-- Initializes app, and contains logic for opening the app panel.
-├── styles
-└── initMiro.ts <-- Sets up a Miro instance in the NodeJS Client
+├── app.html <-- The app UI itself.
+This is loaded on the board inside the 'appContainer'.
+└── index.html <-- The app entry point.
+This is the value you assign to 'sdkUri' in the app manifest file.
 ```

 # 🫱🏻‍🫲🏽 Contributing <a name="contributing"></a>